yangkky/yangkky.github.io/_posts/2019-07-08-distributed-pytorch-tutorial.md

 *Edited 18 Oct 2019: we need to set the random seed in each process so that the models are initialized with the same weights.
 Thanks to the anonymous emailer who pointed this out.*

+*Edited 30 July 2020 to clarify the meanings of nodes and processes.*

 ## Motivation

 The easiest way to speed up neural network training is to use a GPU, which provides large speedups over CPUs on the types of calculations (matrix multiplies and additions) that are common in neural networks.
 As the model or dataset gets bigger, one GPU quickly becomes insufficient.
 For example, big language models such as [BERT](https://arxiv.org/abs/1810.04805) and [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) are trained on hundreds of GPUs.
-To multi-GPU training, we must have a way to split the model and data between different GPUs and to coordinate the training.
+To perform  multi-GPU training, we must have a way to split the model and data between different GPUs and to coordinate the training.

 ### Why distributed data parallel?